adrianbautista/data-science-course/18_maps/README.md

 ###Note:

-The notebook has a few bugs -- if you find them, please add to the issues.
+For the "Data Mapping" Notebook:

-* You need to download the ipynb file (the raw file) and run it on your own machine (via ipython notebook) to view the whole thing.
+* Download the ipynb file (the raw file) and run it on your own machine (via ipython notebook) to view the whole thing.

-* You'll also need to change the name of the html map files that you render to view them inline each time.
+* Change the name of the html map files that you render to view them inline each time.

 _Credit: The below includes selected excerpts from [Map School](http://www.macwright.org/mapschool/) with some modifications and additions.
 See the original Map School site for additional details_